kensho/multi-cypress/README.md

 where `outputFolder` is either the default folder or the one specified in the `package.json`, and `CI_BUILD_NAME` is the environment variable set by the GitLab CI.
-You can set your own test and after test commands, for example to specify the [json reporter](https://github.com/cypress-io/cypress-cli#cypress-run-1) we could do
+You can set your own test, before and after commands, for example to specify the [json reporter](https://github.com/cypress-io/cypress-cli#cypress-run-1) we could do

 ```json